TritonDataCenter/sdc-vmapi/docs/index.md

-Furthermore, when dealing with KVM VMs there are additional attributes to know about and are specific to KVM being a different type of virtualization: cpu_type, disks, disk_driver, hostname, nic_driver and vcpus.
+Furthermore, when dealing with KVM VMs there are additional attributes to know about and are specific to KVM being a different type of virtualization: cpu_type, disks, disk_driver, nic_driver and vcpus.
 KVM VMs require at least two disks and only the properties documented below should be specified.
 For additional advanced attributes that can be set on disks please refer to the vmadm(1) man page.